Classic Skiers Haute Route

 Arrive in Chamonix and settle in to the chalet.
 We meet in the evening to discuss the plan for the week and carry out a kit-check.

 Warm up skiing, avalanche transceiver training and kit checks followed by descent to the Argentiere glacier and short skin to the Argentiere refuge (45mins).

 An early start and ascent to the col du Chardonnet or col du Passon, followed by skiing to the Trient hut (4.5 hours uphill).

-After a fantastic ski down the north facing vallee d’Arpette, we take a taxi from Champex to Verbier.
+After a fantastic ski down the north facing vallee d’Arpette, we take a private taxi from Champex to Verbier.
 We then use the lift systems to access another great descent from Mont Fort.
 Another skin up the Rosablanche leads to a ski to the Prafleuri hut (3-4 hours uphill).

 We travel over the col des Roux and then traverse and climb to the Dix hut (5-6hours total).

 Climb up the Pigne d’Arolla and ski down to the superbly positioned Vignettes hut.
 A long skin up (5 hours) followed by stunning views and a great ski descent.

 An early start.
 We cross 3 cols before skiing down the stunning slopes of the Stockli glacier leading under the Matterhorn to Zermatt.
 One of the best days skiing in the Alps.
 (10-12 hours total).
-We return to Chamonix and stay in our chalet this evening.
+We return to Chamonix by private taxi and stay in Chamonix in the hotel.